 As the driving balance within these financial statements, there is a greater risk of material misstatement and a greater risk of management under/overstating this balance, we therefore consider this to be an area of audit focus for the Authority.

-There are controls in place around expenditure to ensure that all expenditure is approved and correctly treated.
+Response of those charged with governance There are controls in place around expenditure to ensure that all expenditure is approved and correctly treated.